bjarlestam/Similr/README.md

 Will return a list of the most similar items

 Query parameters:
--max: the number of items returned, default is 4
+* max: the number of items returned, default is 4
--use: the algorithm to use (pearson or euclidean), default is pearson
+* use: the algorithm to use (pearson or euclidean), default is pearson